AtinChing/Applied-AI-ML-Implementations/README.md

 - Custom end to end rag pipeline for application (Manim?
 Moviepy?)
 - Complete vector_embeddings.ipynb
 - Reddit niche story NLP-powered classification
+- MTL model that use both non-NLP and NLP classification elements to build a robust classification model that uses ALL fields
 - Fine tune a Cover Letter writer
 - Add BPE etc to tokenization
 - RNNs